DiamondLightSource/discorpy/docs/source/usage/demo_06.rst

 Calibrate a camera using a chessboard image
 ===========================================

-The following workflow shows to calibrate a commercial camera using a chessboard image.
+The following workflow shows how to calibrate a commercial camera using a chessboard image.
 First of all, the chessboard pattern was created using this `website <https://markhedleyjones.com/projects/calibration-checkerboard-collection>`_.
 The generated pattern was printed and stuck to a flat wall (:numref:`fig_65`).